pandeysudip/Pharmaceutical-Data-Visulization/README.md

 * Checked the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.

-* Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
+* Generated a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

-* Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of timepoints for all mice tested for each drug regimen throughout the course of the study.
+* Generated a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of timepoints for all mice tested for each drug regimen throughout the course of the study.

-* Generate a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study.
+* Generated a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study.

 * Calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Calculated the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.